NingLu-Ultrasound/ninglu-ultrasound.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a senior ultrasound engineer at United Imaging Healthcare - North America.
-Previously, I worked as a postdoc scholar in the Department of Radiology at Stanford University with [Prof. Katherine W. Ferrara](https://med.stanford.edu/profiles/katherine-ferrara) on developing high-resolution 3D+ ultrasound imaging for diagnosis and interventional guidance.
+I am an incoming Assistant Professor of Biomedical Engineering at Case Western Reserve University.
+Currently, I work as a senior ultrasound engineer at United Imaging Healthcare - North America.
+I completed my postdoc training in the Department of Radiology at Stanford University with [Prof. Katherine W. Ferrara](https://med.stanford.edu/profiles/katherine-ferrara) on developing high-resolution 3D+ ultrasound imaging for diagnosis and interventional guidance.
 I completed my Ph.D. in Biomedical Engineering and Scientific Computing (joint degree) at the University of Michigan in 2023 under the supervision of [Prof. Zhen Xu](https://bme.umich.edu/people/xu-zhen/), working on MR-guided transcranial [histotripsy](https://histotripsy.umich.edu/) for non-invasive brain therapy.
 Prior to that, I earned my B.S. degree (with Honors) in Biomedical Engineering from Southeast University, Nanjing, China, in 2018.

 ## Research Interest and Philosophy